Main Content

 When you use the support package to integrate a model-based design (MBD) project into CI, there are three main approaches to creating and maintaining your pipeline configuration files:

-• Manual Authoring — Each time you need to create or update your pipeline, you manually write, update, and check-in a pipeline configuration file that uses the runprocess function to run tasks.
+• Manual Authoring — Each time you must create or update your pipeline, you manually write, update, and check-in a pipeline configuration file that uses the runprocess function to run tasks.
 This approach allows you the most flexibility and ability to customize your pipeline, but requires that you regularly maintain the pipeline configuration file.

 • Automatic Generation — You perform a one-time setup of a parent pipeline configuration file that automatically calls the padv.pipeline.generatePipeline function and automatically generates an up-to-date, child pipeline configuration file that runs your process in CI.
 With this approach, you do not have to manually write or generate pipeline configuration files, but setting up a branching workflow can be complex.